Learn More About Haliburton Forest Staff & Our History

 Opportunity: We will become bigger and better.

-The current management team at Haliburton Forest has a very clear mandate: get better at everything that we do, and grow into our installed capacity.
+The management team at Haliburton Forest has a very clear mandate: get better at everything that we do, and responsibly grow the business over time.
 This mandate extends to every aspect of the operation, from snowmobiling and sawmilling to dogsledding and logging.
-We expect to continue growing and improving with respect to our many operations, as well as the land base itself.
+We expect to continue growing and improving our many operations, as well as the land base itself.
 Achieving this mandate in a sustainable manner will be challenging, but it is a huge opportunity.

 Haliburton Forest is a unique company responsible for the sustainable management of a remarkable piece of land.
-Over the next 100 years, our owners and management team will continue to embrace each challenge as an opportunity to improve, with an ongoing focus on enhancing and improving each aspect of the operation.
+Over the next 100 years, we will continue to embrace each challenge as an opportunity to improve, with an ongoing focus on enhancing and improving each aspect of the operation.
 We will work with our clients, stakeholders, and partners to continue earning an excellent reputation within both the Tourism & Recreation and Forest Products divisions.

-The owners and managers of Haliburton Forest are big believers in transparency, both inside and outside the company.
+The managers and staff at Haliburton Forest are big believers in transparency, both inside and outside the company.
 More information about our operations is available throughout our website.
-However, if any of the information presented here piques your interest, or if you simply want to learn more about how, what, and why we do what we do, please feel free to contact us by telephone or email.
+If any of the information presented here piques your interest, or if you simply want to learn more about how, what, and why we do what we do, please feel free to contact us by telephone or email.